cfengine/documentation/resources/additional-topics/teamwork.markdown

 CFEngine Community Edition has roles promises, which offer a partial solution, but it does not address the core issue which is that collaboration in change requires freedom to act, not restriction.
 Delegation therefore requires trust.
-CFEngine Nova/Enterprise has `hubs' which can be coordinate large numbers of hosts.
+CFEngine Nova/Enterprise has _hubs_ which can be coordinate large numbers of hosts.
 Coordination can also be pre-arranged as policy, so that everyone has their own copy of the script.
 This is how an orchestra scales, for instance.